Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ![screenshot-ui-data-cap-tab.png](docs/res/ui-guide/screenshot-ui-data-cap-tab.png)
 \
 \
-All captures are stored on board the internal store of the robot.
+All captures are stored on board the internal storage of the robot.

 #### Device Selection
 Dropdown menu to select the desired device to capture outputs from.